Rounding

 As you see:

-- Sometimes rounding means you “lose” a few cents
+- Sometimes this rounding means you “lose” a few cents

 - Sometimes you “gain” a few cents

-- Over time, these effects usually cancel out
+- Over time, these effects should cancel out

 - Completely eliminates hidden rounding differences

-Even if certain examples feel unintuitive at first, the new rounding system ensures that your invoices are consistent, compliant, and correct.
+Even if certain examples feel unintuitive at first, this rounding system ensures that your invoices are consistent and always compliant.